wetw0rk/Sickle/CONTRIBUTING.md

   8     description      = "Format bytecode for a Rust application"
 ```

 Next, we want to modify `self.language_info`.
-This variable contain information respective to the language.
+This variable contains information respective to the language.
 It's important to modify it since modules such as *pinpoint* depend on this information when parsing the language.

 ```python
  16         self.language_info = \